 Distribution Date: June 18, 2024

 Many of NEI's member companies have more than one business in the nuclear energy industry.
 Vendors will often receive information on multiple events because they have multiple business interests.
 After sending individual event marketing emails for a few events, I took a new approach to outreach by changing the focus of the sponsorship and exhibitor emails to a monthly email promoting all of the events.
-This reduced the number of emails that recipient received and cut back on the amount of email I was creating allowing more time for data collection and other campaigns.
+This reduced the number of emails that recipients received and cut back on the amount of emails I was creating, allowing more time for data collection and other campaigns.

 This allowed us to create one report for multiple events that Marketo could send directly to the conference managers.